 Just remember that goals are not the same thing as objectives.
 Objectives are more specific than goals.

-2. Write Objectives
+2. Write Clear Objectives for Drama Lessons

 Objectives for a lesson are specific, measurable, and behavioral.
 A lesson's objectives state, in clear and measurable terms, exactly what you want your students to know and be able to do.